gmascio/COVID-19-Tracker/README.md

 | Total | H | 47hrs| 18.5hrs | 18.5hrs |

 - **Code-Snippet**:
-  Attached below is a chart I poppulated with an API call, using chart.js documentation.
+  Attached below is a chart I populated with an API call, using chart.js documentation.
 Order of data and labels was reversed to produce data of an ascending chronological order.
 ![CodeSnippet](https://i.ibb.co/zmhWx4z/chart-Snippet.png)